IzzyCraze365/Project-3-Zorkington/storyboard.md

 if you dropped the sword and he killed you => `The Underworld`

-2. `Order Food` from the Bar
-3. 'Man with Broken Arm' - There is something wrong with the child upstairs.
+2. 'Man with Broken Arm' - There is something wrong with the child upstairs.
 If anyone injured approaches her

+3. `Inkeeper` you can `Order Food` from the Bar or the Inkeeper can `Hold Items for you`

 ### 3 `Upstairs Room`
 People waiting outside, sick child laying on a bed